seungkilee-cs/Newsum/README.md

 ## Design

+## Business question
+1. To what extent are we going support the summary service
+2. Tech Decision -> We are going to be making 1 API per day -> store the result in server -> "Breaking News" "What time of the day" (Update Interval)

+### Websites for News
+- FOX
+- The Guardian
+- Daily Signal
+- National Review
+- WSJ (Cost)

 ### Scraper Module
 - Scrape the news site to get top 5-10 articles and their links.
 - Python with BeautifulSoup or Scrapy